mgp/effective-rxjava/items/understand-observable-and-observer-chains.md

 #### Creating an `Observable` chain

 Factory methods like `just` and `filter` and `map` above return `Observable<T>` instances.
-Whereas `just` is a static factory method, `filter` and `map` are instance factory methods invoked on an existing `Observable` instance.
+Whereas `just` is a static factory method invoked on the `Observable` class, `filter` and `map` are instance factory methods invoked on an existing `Observable` instance.
 These two categories of factory methods have different state, different behavior, and a different purpose:

 * Typically, an `Observable` created from a static factory has no upstream `Observable` instance.
 It is the root of any chain.
 It is constructed with some "work" to perform, which we discuss below.
 * An `Observable` created from an instance factory method has an upstream `Observable` instance.
 This upstream `Observable` instance is the instance on which the factory method was invoked.
 It is an intermediate or end `Observable` of any chain.
 It is constructed with some logic to filter or transform emitted values, which we discuss below.